ferdiangunawan/flutter-golden-test-BDD-app/README.md

 ## Failure Files
 <img src= "https://raw.githubusercontent.com/appgitdev/flutter-golden-test-BDD-app/main/test/golden_test/counter_multiple_devices/failures/increment_different_devices_maskedDiff.png"/>

-Welcome to the "flutter-golden-test-BDD-app" repository by Ferdian Gunawan!

 This repository contains a sample application that demonstrates the use of golden tests with BDD (behavior-driven development) in a Flutter project.
 Golden tests are a way to test the visual appearance of widgets by comparing their output to a "golden" image.
 This allows developers to catch regressions in the visual design of their application, and ensure that changes to the codebase do not unintentionally alter the appearance of the app.